 Everyone working with looked after children and their families are involved in recording in different ways.
 Recording is an essential part of the service provided to children and families.
 However we recognise that record keeping is not an activity that is approached with enthusiasm by many carers and social workers!
 Nevertheless it is important to understand its importance and that recording supports positive care of children.
-This chapter is based on the Government’s Write Enough training pack which is used in the Children and Families training programme for foster carers.
+This chapter is based on the Government’s Write Enough training pack which is used in the Brighton and Hove training programme for foster carers.

 Purposes of recording

 Recording for carers and all involved in the care of a looked after child/young person has a number of important purposes including:

 - maintains history for the child - a 'coherent narrative'.

 - provides continuity for the child when social workers unavailable or change